chsshong/capstone-midterm/README.md

 With better dataset, I would like to investigate the reasons why aggravated assault and homicide on the other hand increased.
 I would like to see if domestic abuse may have caused aggravated assault to increase during the lockdown.

-Also once 2021 is over, I would like to compare 2021 dataset with 2020, to see how the crime trend in 2021 changed compared to 2020 and 2016-2019.
+Also once year 2021 is passed, I would like to compare 2021 dataset with 2020, to analyze crimes in 2021 compared to 2020.